neilobriain/PianoChordTranscriber/README.md

 ## Description

 This project is a Flask-powered web application designed for musicians, producers, and hobbyists who want to quickly determine the chord progression of a piece of music.
 Users can upload an audio file, and the application will analyse it to produce a bar-by-bar chord chart.
-The system offers two distinct transcription methods: a fast, traditional Fast Fourier Transform (FFT) approach and a Convolutional Neural Network (CNN) model trained specifically on piano chords for higher accuracy on that instrument.
+The system offers two distinct transcription methods: a fast, traditional Fast Fourier Transform (FFT) approach (88.45% accuracy against dataset) and a Convolutional Neural Network (CNN) model trained specifically on piano chords for higher accuracy on that instrument (99.45% accuracy on test set).

 Once transcribed, the chords can be edited directly in the user-friendly interface and exported as either a simple text `.txt` file or a MusicXML `.xml` file, which can be imported into most music notation software.